Tail-adaptive Bayesian shrinkage: Properties of the GLT prior

-Analytically, the marginal density of the Horseshoe $\pi_{\text{HS}}(\beta|\tau)$ discussed in Subsection \ref{sec:Restricted tail-heaviness of the Horseshoe} is participated by one special function $E_{1}(x)$, namely the \emph{exponential integral function}, while the Horseshoe has no functional component induced from the \emph{incomplete lower gamma function} $\gamma(s, x)$ which the GLT prior possesses.
+Analytically, the marginal density of the Horseshoe $\pi_{\text{HS}}(\beta|\tau)$ discussed in Subsection~\ref{sec:Restricted tail-heaviness of the Horseshoe} is influenced by a single specific function, namely the \emph{exponential integral function} $E_{1}(x)$.
+The Horseshoe lacks a functional component induced from the \emph{incomplete lower gamma function} $\gamma(s, x)$, which is present in the GLT prior.

-Figure \ref{fig:prior_comparison_beta} displays the marginal densities of the univariate coefficient $\beta$ obtained from the Horseshoe $\pi_{\text{HS}}(\beta|\tau)$ $(\tau>0)$ (S.1) and the GLT prior $\pi(\beta|\tau, \xi)$ $(\tau>0, \xi>1/2)$ (\ref{eq:marginal_of_beta_glt_separate_expression}) for different values of $\tau$ and $\xi$.
-The tail-heaviness of the GLT prior (varying tail rule) gets thicker as the shape $\xi$ increases, while that of the Horseshoe (fixed tail rule) is fixed.
+Figure \ref{fig:prior_comparison_beta} displays the marginal densities of the univariate coefficient $\beta$ obtained from the Horseshoe $\pi_{\text{HS}}(\beta|\tau)$ $(\tau>0)$ (\ref{eq:marginal_beta_HS}) and the GLT prior $\pi(\beta|\tau, \xi)$ $(\tau>0, \xi>1/2)$ (\ref{eq:marginal_of_beta_glt_separate_expression}) for different values of $\tau$ and $\xi$.
+The tail-heaviness of the GLT prior (varying tail rule) gets heavier as the shape $\xi$ increases, while the tail-heaviness of the Horseshoe (fixed tail rule) remains constant.